This is the second chapter of Molly’s life story.

 - There were lots of flights from RAF Scampton to Germany.
 On one occasion to get back to Germany, she charmed her way on to a “A World War 2 Lincoln Cargo Plane” which was a modified Lancaster Bomber, that gave her two extra days leave at home.

 - The plane flew from RAF Scampton to Wunstorf Military Airport.
 Molly had to fly in the cargo hold wearing an oxygen mask and an all in one suit, because there was no heating.
 There were also no toilets on the plane and on one occasion, when she got to Wunstorf and got off the plane, she was desperate to go to the toilet.
-She ran into the toilet in the control tower and formed a major ruckus because they thought she might be carrying contraband.
+She ran into the toilet in the control tower and caused a major ruckus because they thought she might be carrying contraband.

 - As a present from one of the air crew, she was given some Chanel No 5 perfume, which she didn’t open until she returned home.
 She had to get her father to help her open the bottle as it had a seal on it.
 In doing so, he broke the bottle and spilt the perfume all over himself.